Randy Boyagoda

-Soharn Randy Boyagoda (born 1976) is a Canadian writer, intellectual and critic known for his novels Governor of the Northern Province (2006), Beggar's Feast (2011), Original Prin (2018), and Dante's Indiana (2021).
-He is also the author of a 2015 biography of Richard John Neuhaus.
+Soharn Randy Boyagoda (born 1976) is a Canadian novelist, essayist, and literary critic.
+He is a professor of English at the University of Toronto and the director of the Jackman Humanities Institute.
+He is the author of the novels Governor of the Northern Province (2006), Beggar's Feast (2011), Original Prin (2018), Dante's Indiana (2021), and Lords of Serendipity (2026), and of a biography of the Canadian-American Catholic intellectual Richard John Neuhaus (2015).